jorgebotas/ete4-documentation/index.md

 There are a couple things to notice in the code snippet above:
-- The first `if` statement restricts postMessage to be originated from ete's URL.
+- The if statement restricts postMessages to be originated only from ETE's URL.
 This allows us to keep our website nicely secured.
 - The `updateNodes` and `updateGUI` functions should be written by YOU, as they will control the response of your website to nodes been selected or unselected in ETE's GUI.